markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

 }
 ```
 This is inform us if the `for` loop is actually iterating through the `enemyNames` array.
-Now let's run the program to see what happens.
-Our console's response should look something like this:
+Save `game.js` and reload `index.html` in Chrome.
+We should see the following in the console:

 ![Chrome Debugger](./assets/lesson-2/1100-chrome-debugger.png)

-Notice that in the middle window, we can see the JavaScript file with our `debugger;` statement highlighted.
+Notice that in the middle window, we can see the script with our `debugger;` statement highlighted.
 This is called the Code Editor pane.
 To the left, is the the File Navigator pane which displays the folder tree.
 To the right will be the JavaScript Debugging pane.
 The current status notes that the `debugger` has been paused therefore the program is currently frozen unless we click the resume button.
 We currently are in the Sources tab of the console.

 > **Video:** [Gif Debugger Tool - Jira FSFO-163](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197/backlog?selectedIssue=FSFO-163)